Spiva challenges McDuffie’s eligibility in D.C. attorney general race

 This isn’t the first time the qualifications of a candidate for D.C. attorney general have been scrutinized.

 Lateefah Williams, who joined Racine in the first class of candidates running to become the District’s first elected attorney general in 2014, feared at the time that she may not have qualified for the position under the city’s statute.
-Williams, who had held policy and legislative jobs before running, was concerned that she may not have been “actively engaged” as an attorney and told the Washington Blade she was seeking guidance with the D.C.
+Williams, who had held policy and legislative jobs before running, was concerned that she may not have been “actively engaged” as an attorney and told the Washington Blade that she was seeking guidance with the D.C.
 Board of Elections because of the vague language in the statute.

 Despite her reservations, Williams appeared on the primary ballot.